DariuszMeissner/React-Store-theme/README.md

 # React-Store-theme

-Private project to learn create ecommerce website with typescript.
+Private project to learn create ecommerce website with React, typescript and Fake Rest Api.
 To prepare to create mobile app, i created styles and animations by inline styles.

 #### demo https://dariuszmeissner.github.io/React-Store-theme/